Barty eases to Cincinnati Open title

 Last updated on .From the section Tennis

-World number one Ashleigh Barty warmed up for the US Open by winning the Cincinnati Open with a straight-set victory over Jil Teichmann in the final.
+World number one Ashleigh Barty warmed up for the US Open by clinching the Cincinnati Open with a straight-set win over Jil Teichmann in the final.

 Barty, 25, produced a polished performance to beat the 24-year-old Swiss wildcard 6-3 6-1.